ClickCease

 5. How often should I update the goal tracking sheet?

-Regular updates, ideally after each session or at least weekly, are crucial for accurate tracking of client progress.
+Regular updates, ideally after each session or at least weekly, are essential for accurately tracking client progress.

 6. Can clients contribute to their goal tracking?